-Now, I think Glory Allred has shown up for her press conference.
+Now, I think Gloria Allred has shown up for her press conference.

-I just saw a little video take of it standing next to the uh the blonde bombshell.
+I just saw a little videotake of it standing next to the blonde bombshell that is the fourth woman there.

-But I I did read where the thing was interrupted, but I can't find out who, what or how.
+But I did read where the thing was interrupted, but I can't find out who, what, or how.

-So I think the thing has come to a the it's been interrupted somehow, maybe on purpose because is it has they have they reached a verdict in the Conrad Murray?
+So I think the thing has come to a – it's been interrupted somehow, maybe on purpose, because – have they reached a verdict in the Conrad Murray?

 Okay.